qtnc/6pad2/doc/python-scripting-api.md

 :	Create a new popup menu and return it. int addAccelerator(str key, callback function):
-:	Install a callback to be called when the given shortcut key is pressed. int addEvent(str eventName, callback function):
+:	Install a callback to be called when the given shortcut key is pressed.
+	ON success, return a non-zero identifier used to unregister this accelerator. int removeAccelerator(int id):
+:	Remove an accelerator previously installed.
+You must pass the event ID returned by addAccelerator. int addEvent(str eventName, callback function):
 :	Install a callback to be called when the given event occurs.
 See the [list of supported events for window](#windowEvents).
-	ON success, return a non-zero integer used to unregister this event. int removeEvent(str eventName, int eventId):
+	ON success, return a non-zero identifier used to unregister this event. int removeEvent(str eventName, int eventId):
 :	Remove an event previously registered.
 You must pass in the event ID previously returned by addEvent.
-Returns a non-zero value if the event has successfully been unregistered. int setTimeout(callback function, int delay):
+Returns a non-zero value if the event has successfully been unregistered. int findAcceleratorByKey(str key):
+:	Look for an event associated to the given shortcut key.
+If found, its corresponding event ID is returned.
+IN case nothing is associated with the given shortcut key, 0 is returned. str findAcceleratorByID(int id):
+:	Look for a shortcut key associated with the given event ID.
+If the event ID doesn't exist, or if it isn't associated with a shortcut key, an empty string is returned. int setTimeout(callback function, int delay):
 :	Schedule the given callback function to be called asynchronously after the specified delay.
 Returns a timer identifier, which can be passed to [clearTimeout](#clearTimeout) to cancel this timer. int setInterval(callback function, int interval):